XinyuKang22/WeTok/Report.md

 ## **Conflict Resolution Protocol**

-1. Conflictors organize their views, list the pros and cons of their perspectives.
+1. Conflictors organize their views, list the pros and cons of their choice.
 2. Initiate a zoom meeting with all team member.
-3. Conflictors presenting the confliction and why disagree with the other.
+3. Conflictors presenting the confliction and why disagree with the others.
 4. Team member do a vote and share the reason.
 5. As a result, merge conflictors's solutions or take more agreed solutions.

 ## **Application Description**